Jabaquara Atlético Clube

 Jabaquara Atlético Clube, or simply Jabaquara, is a Brazilian football team based in Santos, São Paulo.
 Founded in 1914, it plays in Campeonato Paulista Segunda Divisão.

 History

-Jabaquara Atlético Clube was founded on November 15, 1914 by Spanish immigrants as Hespanha Foot Ball Club.
-The club played their first game against Clube Afonso XIII, which were another club founded by Spanish immigrants.
-The game ended in 1–1 draw.
-The club were forced by the Brazilian government to change their name to Jabaquara Atlético Clube during World War II.
-They changed their name on November 7, 1942.
+Jabaquara Atlético Clube was founded on 15 November 1914 by Spanish immigrants as the Hespanha Foot Ball Club.
+The club played their first game against Clube Afonso XIII, which was another club founded by Spanish immigrants.
+The game ended in a 1–1 draw.
+The club was forced by the Brazilian government to change their name to Jabaquara Atlético Clube during World War II.
+They changed their name on 7 November 1942.

 They closed their football department in 2001, reopening it in the following year.
 Jabaquara won the Campeonato Paulista Série A3 in 1993, and the Campeonato Paulista Série B3 in 2002.

 Stadium

 Jabaquara play their home games at Estádio Espanha.
 The stadium has a maximum capacity of 8,031 people.